justind000/nRF-IoT/README.md

 The base potentially receives multiple copies of the same node message and only accepts the first instance of it.

 ADVANTAGES:

--simple to setup
+-simple to setup.

--no addresses needed
+-no addresses needed.

--nodes can be eliminated in favor of an all relay network
+-nodes can be eliminated in favor of an all relay network.

 DISADVANTAGES:

 -relay messages flood the network.
 The number of messages (should be) (number of relays)^2.
 So with a large number of relays, a huge amount of traffic is generated.

 -The logic to stop infinite relay loops probably needs to be worked on more.
 It is very simple at this point and probably the most likely point of failure.

 -At this time, no acknowledgement of [relay >-> base]messages.

 -At this time, one way communication only.